Stirling-Tools/Stirling-Tools.github.io/docs/Processor/Review.md

 **Dismiss** closes an issue without rerunning it.
 Switch to **Closed** to see resolved issues and their outcomes.

-## Visibility and refresh

-Members see their own issues; team leaders see their team's issues.
+## Whose issues you see

+You see issues from your own runs, so you can fix what went wrong.
+Administrators on self-hosted deployments, and team leaders on Stirling Cloud, look after the team's pipelines, so they also see issues from the team's runs.
+That includes scheduled and folder-watch runs, which have no user to tell.

 The page loads up to **50** recent records and refreshes every **30 seconds** while visible.
 Search and filters apply to those records.